telekom/SmartCredentials-SDK-android/SmartCredentials_aOS/authorization/README.md

 ```
  AuthorizationView authorizationView = new AuthorizationView.Builder("viewTitle", "viewNegativeButtonText")
 									.setDescription("viewDescription")
 									.setSubtitle("viewSubtitle")
 									.build();
  AuthorizationConfiguration authorizationConfiguration = new AuthorizationConfiguration.Builder(authorizationView)
 									.allowDeviceCredentialsFallback(true)
 									.requireFaceRecognitionConfirmation(true)
 									.build();
 ```
- * The view title can not not be empty.
+ * The **viewTitle** can not not be empty or null.
+ * Set **allowDeviceCredentialsFallback** true if you want to allow the user to choose between biometrics and device credentials authorization if both of them are available, false otherwise.
- * If the device credentials fallback is set to 'false', the negative button text can not be empty.
+ * If **allowDeviceCredentialsFallback** is set to 'false', the negative button text can not be empty or null.
+ * Set **requireFaceRecognitionConfirmation** true if you want the user to validate the face Id authorization by pressing a confirmation button, false otherwise.

 **Step 4:** Authorize the user.